WRENCH: A Comprehensive Benchmark for Weak Supervision: Related Work

-\paragraph{Weak Supervision.} Weak supervision builds on many previous approaches in machine learning, such as distant supervision \cite{mintz2009distant,Hoffmann2011KnowledgeBasedWS,Takamatsu2012ReducingWL}, crowdsourcing \cite{Gao2011HarnessingTC,Krishna2016VisualGC}, co-training methods \cite{Blum1998CombiningLA}, pattern-based supervision \cite{Gupta2014ImprovedPL}, and feature annotation \cite{Mann2010GeneralizedEC,Zaidan2008ModelingAA}.
-Specifically, weak supervision methods take multiple noisy supervision sources and an unlabeled dataset as input, aiming to generate training labels to train an end model (two-stage method) or directly produce the end model for the downstream task (one-stage method) without any manual annotation. \paragraph{Weak Supervision for Classification.} Classification is one of the fundamental machine learning problems.
-Its extensive dependency on manual annotations makes it suitable for weak supervision.
-The label models for classification are mainly probabilistic graphical models~\cite{Ratner16, Ratner19, fu2020fast} with different parameter estimation techniques, \eg, SGD~\cite{Ratner16}, matrix completion~\cite{Ratner19} or triplet method~\cite{fu2020fast}.
-On the other hand, \cite{yu-etal-2021-fine} proposes to improve the end model by leveraging uncovered data in a self-training framework.
-In addition, one-stage methods~\cite{ren2020denoising} combine the noisy sources aggregation and the end model training in a joint framework. \paragraph{Weak Supervision for Sequence Tagging.} Sequence tagging from multiple weak supervision sources is more challenging as there exists an internal dependency relationship between token-level labels.
-To tackle this challenge, Hidden Markov Models (HMMs) have been adopted for label denoising. ~\cite{lison2020named,nguyen2017aggregating} use a standard HMM with multiple observed variables, each from one labeling source. \cite{safranchik2020weakly} improves HMM by introducing unique linking rules as an additional supervision source; \cite{li2021bertifying} predicts token-wise transition and emission probabilities from BERT embeddings to utilize the context information.
-Besides, \cite{lan2020connet} is an one-stage method that models each labeling source by a CRF layer and aggregates their transitions with an attention network. \paragraph{Weak Supervision Sources Generation.} To further reduce the efforts of designing supervision sources, many works propose to generate supervision sources automatically.
-Snuba~\cite{varma2018snuba} generates heuristics based on a small set of labeled datasets. \cite{boecking2021interactive} and \cite{darwin} interactively generate labeling functions based on user feedback.
-TALLOR~\cite{TALLOR} and GLaRA~\cite{glara} automatically augment an initial set of labeling functions with new ones.
-Different from existing works that optimize the task performance, the procedural labeling function generators in \benchmark facilitate the study of the impact of different weak supervision sources.
-Therefore, we assume access to a fully-labeled dataset and generate diverse types of weak supervision sources. \paragraph{The Scope of this Benchmark.} We are aware that there are numerous works on learning with \emph{noisy} or \emph{distantly labeled} data for various tasks, including relation extraction~\cite{luo2017learning,mintz2009distant,Takamatsu2012ReducingWL}, sequence tagging ~\cite{liang2020bond,liu2021noisy,peng2019distantly,autoner}, image classification~\cite{co_teaching,li2021mopro,mirzasoleiman2020coresets} and visual relation detection~\cite{yao2021visual,Zhang_2017_ICCV}.
+\paragraph{The Scope of this Benchmark.} We are aware that there are numerous works on learning with \emph{noisy} or \emph{distantly labeled} data for various tasks, including relation extraction~\cite{luo2017learning,mintz2009distant,Takamatsu2012ReducingWL}, sequence tagging ~\cite{liang2020bond,liu2021noisy,peng2019distantly,autoner}, image classification~\cite{co_teaching,li2021mopro,mirzasoleiman2020coresets} and visual relation detection~\cite{yao2021visual,Zhang_2017_ICCV}.
 There are also several benchmarks targeting on this topic~\cite{hedderich2021analysing,pmlrjiang20c,riedel2010modeling,Xiao_2015_CVPR,chu2021natcat} with different noise levels and patterns.
 However, these studies mainly concentrate on learning with \emph{single-source} noisy labels and cannot leverage complementary information from multiple annotation sources in weak supervision.
 Separately, there are several works~\cite{Awasthi2020Learning,karamanolakis2021self,maheshwari2021semi, mazzetto:aistats21, mazzetto:icml21} leveraging additional clean, labeled data for denoising multiple weak supervision sources, while our focus is on benchmarking weak supervision methods that do not require any labeled data.
 So we currently do not include these methods in \benchmark, that being said, we plan to gradually incorporate them in the future.